Robot-Nav/SA-MPPI/README.md

   <img src="https://img.shields.io/badge/Status-Active-brightgreen.svg" alt="Status">
 </p>

-> **Declaration**: This repository is a decoupled version of the MPPI local planner from Navigation2.
+> **Declaration**: **[👉 README_CN ](https://github.com/Robot-Nav/SA-MPPI/blob/main/README_CN.md)**This repository is a decoupled version of the MPPI local planner from Navigation2.
 Due to limited technical expertise, there may be some "hacky" modifications and non-standard code.
 Some implementation logic may differ from the original version. **The code is under continuous development**.
 If there are any inaccuracies, please feel free to point them out — your understanding is greatly appreciated!
 Issues and PRs are welcome.

 > **Reference Blogs**:
 >